UMAprotocol/UMIPs/UMIPs/umip-62.md

 2. For each query time that was used in the ETHBTC 1-hour TWAP, query for the cumulative funding rate multiplier (CFRM) at the same timestamps.
 3. For each period within the 1-hour TWAP, the corresponding CFRM and ETHBTC rates should be multiplied to get the 1-hour TWAP of ETHBTC * CFRM - referred to in future steps as ETHBTC-FV.
 4. Query for the ETHBTC-PERP 1-hour TWAP from the listed AMM pool.
 This will return the ETHBTC-PERP's TWAP denominated in USD.
-5. Subtract the result of step 3 from the result of step 4.
-[ETHBTC-PERP - ETHBTC-FV].
+5. Subtract the result of step 4 from the result of step 3.
+[ETHBTC-FV - ETHBTC-PERP].
 6. Divide the result of step 5 by the ETHBTC-FV rate from step 4.
 [ETHBTC-PERP - ETHBTC-FV]/ETHBTC-FV.
 7. Divide the result of step 6 by 86400 (# of seconds in a day) to get the funding rate per second.
-This should then be multiplied by -1.
 8. Implement min and max bounds on this result with: max(-0.00001, min(0.00001, result)).
 9. Voters should then round this result to 9 decimal places.